rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-4603: Tune CrashLoopBackOff](https://kep.k8s.io/4603) led by SIG Node.

-### Custom Container Stop Signals
+### Custom container stop signals
+``

-Before Kubernetes v1.33, stop signals could only be set in container image definitions (for example, via STOPSIGNAL instruction), requiring additional image builds to modify termination behavior.
-By enabling the `ContainerStopSignals` feature gate in Kubernetes v1.33, users can now define custom stop signals directly in Pod specifications.
+Before Kubernetes v1.33, stop signals could only be set in container image definitions (for example, via the `StopSignal` configuration field in the image metatadata).
+If you wanted to modify termination behavior, you needed to build a custom container imnage.
+By enabling the `ContainerStopSignals` feature gate in Kubernetes v1.33, you can now define custom stop signals directly within Pod specifications.
 The stop signal is defined in the container's `lifecycle.stopSignal` field and requires the Pod's `spec.os.name` field to be present.
-If unspecified, containers fall back to the image-defined signal or the container runtime default (typically SIGTERM).
+If unspecified, containers fall back to the image-defined stop signal where present, or the container runtime default otherwise (for Linux, this is typically SIGTERM).

 This work was done as part of [KEP-4960: Container Stop Signals](https://kep.k8s.io/4960) led by SIG Node.

-### DRA Enhancements Galore!
+### DRA enhancements galore!

 Kubernetes v1.33 continues to develop Dynamic Resource Allocation (DRA) with features designed for today’s complex infrastructures.
 DRA is an API for requesting and sharing resources between pods and containers inside a pod.
 Typically those resources are devices such as GPUs, FPGAs, and network adapters.